Sunday, 27 May 2018

 South Top 926m 2 hours 23 minutes

-A rare spell of good weather prompted me to head to Skye with the intention of climbing Bla Bheinn and Ben Sgriol over the sea on the Glenelg peninsula.
+A rare spell of good weather prompted me to head to Skye to climb Bla Bheinn and Ben Sgriol over the sea on the Glenelg peninsula.
 Time was precious as we are moving house in a fortnight.
 I drove up the night before and stayed with my brother and his wife at their cottage at Lochcarron.
 It allowed an early start, although they thought it a bit much to attempt the two hills in a day.
-My mindset was that I had always done Ben Sgriol along with another hill: Bla Bheinn in 1992, Maol Chean-dearg in 1998, Gairich in 2004 and 2008.
+My mindset was that I had always climbed Ben Sgriol along with another hill: Bla Bheinn in 1992, Maol Chean-dearg in 1998, Gairich in 2004 and 2008.
 I liked the crazy logic of fitting disparate hills together and why should age get in the way!

-Nevertheless, the single track road to Torrin gave inspirational views of the ever magnificent Bla Bheinn.
+Nevertheless, the single-track road to Torrin gave inspirational views of the ever-magnificent Bla Bheinn.
 I parked at the car park at the foot of the climb and prepared for the walk, it was not yet 9am.
-I set off at the same time as a recently retired teacher from Hexham and we walked up together.
+I set off at the same time as a recently retired teacher from Hexham and we walked together.
 She was a hill runner and mountain lover but slightly apprehensive about tackling the climb on her own, it involves some route finding and scrambling to reach the summit.
-The path along the Allt na Dunaiche is delightful and has a gradient that is perfect for limbering up.
+The path along the Allt na Dunaiche is delightful and has a gradient which is perfect for limbering up.
 It steepens on crossing the burn and climbs to about 400 metres into Coire Uaigneich, which exhibits a magnificent erratic boulder amidst the rare oasis of green flat land.

 It is a short distance with minimal descent between the twin summits but there is a scramble up a gulley to reach the South Top.
-I took a higher line at first along some broken rocks but the footholds eventually gave out so we had to retreat and drop down some scree to make the start of a gulley that has loose rock but soon pops out on the top.
+I took a higher line at first along some broken rocks but the footholds eventually gave out and my companion was not comfortable so we retreated and dropped down some scree to find the start of a gulley of loose rock but soon popped out on the top.
 The views to the small isles were better from the South Top although there was a slight sea haze.
-We lingered to look at the splendour of the Skye ridge and Loch Coruisk and I spotted the weather station that explains why I can get a forecast for Bla Bheinn from the excellent Met Office website.
+We lingered to look at the splendour of the Skye Ridge and Loch Coruisk.
+I spotted the weather station which explains why I can get a forecast for Bla Bheinn from the excellent Met Office website.
 As we began the twisting descent down the loose rock we met a party of young Dutch walkers who had spent several days walking down the west coast of Skye.
 They had enjoyed the best of weather and exuded a happy countenance, they were mesmerised by Skye's scenery but then Holland is very flat.

 Red Cuillin from below the summit